learn-co-curriculum/react-hooks-forms-lab/README.md

 - Implement a controlled form

-## Overview
+## Introduction

 In this lab, you'll write and use controlled components, and write validation for form components.

 ## Controlled Components